pyRTX.core.parallel_utils

 parallel(func)

-Decorator for parallel computations.
+A decorator for parallel computations.

 pyRTX.core.parallel_utils.get_ncores(lst, **kwargs)[source]